-- Optionally, if the operations against Impala are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field. - h.
-To configure advanced driver options, click Advanced Options.
-For more information, see "Configuring Advanced Options" on page 7. - i.
-To configure server-side properties, click Advanced Options and then click Server Side Properties.
-For more information, see "Configuring Server-Side Properties" on page 9. - To configure logging behavior for the driver, click the Logging Options button.
-For more information, see "Configuring Logging Options" on page 9. - 7.
+- g) To configure an SSL connection, click SSL Options.
+For more information, see "Configuring SSL" on page 11. - h) Optionally, if the operations against Impala are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field. - i) To configure advanced driver options, click Advanced Options.
+For more information, see "Configuring Advanced Options" on page 11. - j) To configure server-side properties, click Advanced Options and then click Server Side Properties.
+For more information, see "Configuring Server-Side Properties" on page 12. - k) To configure logging behavior for the driver, click Logging Options.
+For more information, see "Configuring Logging Options" on page 13. - 7.
 To test the connection, click Test.
-Review the results as needed, and then click OK.
+Review the results as needed, and then click OK

 If the connection fails, then confirm that the settings in the Cloudera ODBC Driver for Impala DSN Setup dialog box are correct.
 Contact your Impala server administrator as needed.

-- 8. To save your settings and close the Cloudera ODBC Driver for Impala DSN Setup dialog box, click ОК - 9.
+- 8. To save your settings and close the Cloudera ODBC Driver for Impala DSN Setup dialog box, click OK - 9.
 To close the ODBC Data Source Administrator, click OK